alikariminik/Fun-n-Games-MSP4/README.md

 * User Stories and their statuses can be found here [UserStories-GitHub-Projects](https://github.com/users/alikariminik/projects/1/views/1)

 #### Site Goals
+The sites fundamental goal is to display the store's products in a clear way and allow users to review the products details and add them to their cart.
+Users will have the option to create an account which will allow for registered users to save delivery information for faster checkout and review past orders.
+Unregistered Users will still be able to access the store and make purchases.

 ### The Scope Plane
 Features Planned